drart/PerformanceEnvironment2017/README.md

 This is a Flocking.js project to collect my synths, mappings, and other ideas together in one place.
 The idea is to have it all ready to go in both a browser and node.js scenario.

 - index.html: browser based hub (still working on a websockets solution)
-- nodehub.js: node.js based hub
+- nodehub.js: node.js based hub (useful for multichannel with classs compliant audio devices)
 - pressuresynth.html: playing with pressure.js for 3D Touch and Apple Pencil
 - applepencil.html: WIP pencil to OSC sender (values on screen, need to add OSC)
 - pressureoscsender.html: sends pressure.js mouse, touch, and pointer via OSC